aklump/phpswap/knowledge/pages/general/README.md

 ## Summary

-Provides a means to execute code under different PHP versions from the CLI.
-This was first built to run PhpUnit tests against Composer projects across different PHP versions.
+Provides a means to easily execute code with PHP versions other than the default.
+This was first built to run PhpUnit tests within Composer projects across multiple PHP versions.
 See example below.

 ## Quick Start